-You can’t apply for funding for someone who is already in post.
+You can’t apply for funding for someone who has already started working for you.
 It must be for a new job or vacancy and the person must be out of work at the time of applying.

 Employees must have a contract of employment for a minimum 16 hours per week, and be either a

 - fixed term contract with an additional 6 months for apprentices

 - modern or graduate apprenticeship.

 - be used to create a job to cover a period of existing staff sickness or maternity leave

 - be used to replace a post from which someone was made redundant

 - duplicate costs that will be paid for by other programmes such as Job Start Payment and Access to Work.

 Download the employer information pack.
 For assistance in viewing this document, please contact 0131 529 3139.